 GeneCards Summary for COPZ2 Gene

 COPZ2 (Coatomer Protein Complex, Subunit Zeta 2) is a Protein Coding gene.
-Among its related pathways are COPI Mediated Transport and Delta508-CFTR traffic / ER-to-Golgi in CF. An important paralog of this gene is COPZ1.
+Among its related pathways are wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF) and Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF).
+An important paralog of this gene is COPZ1.

 UniProtKB/Swiss-Prot for COPZ2 Gene

 The coatomer is a cytosolic protein complex that binds to dilysine motifs and reversibly associates with Golgi non-clathrin-coated vesicles, which further mediate biosynthetic protein transport from the ER, via the Golgi up to the trans Golgi network.
 Coatomer complex is required for budding from Golgi membranes, and is essential for the retrograde Golgi-to-ER transport of dilysine-tagged proteins.
 The zeta subunit may be involved in regulating the coat assembly and, hence, the rate of biosynthetic protein transport due to its association-dissociation properties with the coatomer complex (By similarity).